jesshansson/express-api-frontend/README.md

 # The digital library

-A simple yet informative frontend website for the backend project Express API.
-The library lists 450 books, using Express API and a locally stored json file.
+A simple yet informative frontend website built with Redux for the backend project Express API.

 See backend at https://github.com/jesshansson/project-express-api